bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week05.md

   ![Screenshot 2024-01-22 220506](https://github.com/bhanumalhotra123/aws-bootcamp-cruddur-2023/assets/144083659/44e5fc6b-ed98-434d-8a23-e9aed2a57b05)

+When your Lambda function is running within a VPC and needs to access DynamoDB, you still require a VPC endpoint called "DynamoDB VPC Endpoint" or "Gateway Endpoint" to enable communication between the Lambda function and DynamoDB.
+This is because the Lambda function within the VPC is isolated from the public internet, and the VPC endpoint provides a secure and direct connection to DynamoDB without needing to route traffic through the internet gateway.

 -  Gateway endpoints, which are whats used for connecting to DynamoDB, do not incur additional charges.
 Created VPC endpoint in AWS named ddb-cruddur1 then connected it to DynamoDB as a service.